Your Durham CRO's site coordinators email questions, and Zendesk has no idea which study or protocol they mean

 Exactly what you get

 A helpdesk that understands your support is protocol-specific: tickets routed by study and site to the right CRA, regulatory and study context shown alongside each conversation, and a knowledge base scoped per protocol so answers are correct for the study at hand.
 SLAs track per sponsor.
-It connects to your CRM for relationships, project management software for study state, custom software study systems, and business intelligence dashboards for support trends.
+It connects to your CRM for relationships, project management software for study state, custom software study systems, and business intelligence (BI) dashboards for support trends.

 How to choose a developer in Durham